CygnusDAO/price-oracle/README.md

-# Cygnus-Chainlink LP Oracle
+# Cygnus LP Oracle

-A fair reserves LP Oracle using Chainlink price feeds.
+A fair reserves LP Oracle for UniswapV2-style AMMs using Chainlink price feeds.

 It returns the price of 1 LP Token denominated in USDC.